OutSystems/docs-product/src/develop/ui/patterns/mobile/content/sectiongroup.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary: Use the Section Group to keep the context of the header while progressively viewing more content by scrolling.
+summary: Use the Section Group UI Pattern to keep the context of the header while progressively viewing more content by scrolling.
 ---

 # Section Group

-You can use the Section Group UI Pattern Use to keep the context of the header while progressively viewing more content by scrolling.
+You can use the Section Group UI Pattern to keep the context of the header while scrolling through content.

 **How to use the Section Group UI Pattern**